oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/ResourceManagerUpload.md

 This option will upload the created Terraform files & the tfstate (if present) to the OCI Resource Manager.
+> [!IMPORTANT]
+> Resource Manager automatically generates and updates the stack's state file (.tfstate, in JSON format).
+User will have to manually upload the tfstate to resource manager, if you are using remote state through automation toolkit.

 On choosing **"Developer Services"** in the SetUpOCI menu, choose **"Upload current terraform files/state to Resource Manager"** sub-option to upload the terraform outdir into OCI Resource Manager.